Letter: Newbury PTA thanks community for support

 The Newbury Elementary School (NES) PTA would like to express our utmost appreciation for the overwhelming support our organization recently received.

-The NES PTA would also like to highlight the support and guidance from Triton Health & Wellness for their secured grants, CBC Construction, Inc. for managing and facilitating the project, and Dore + Whittier for their design services.
+The NES PTA would also like to highlight the support and guidance from Triton Health and Wellness for their secured grants, CBC Construction Inc. for managing and facilitating the project, and Dore + Whittier for their design services.
 This project could not have been a success without their contributions.

 Without the help from our community, this would not have been possible.